 BT: Yes.
 Right now, my activity on the bay would be dredging crabs or dredging scallops.
 Mainly dredging crabs.
 I haven't clammed in a while.
-I haven't dug (hog?) clams and probably, the last time, I dug (hog?) clams was in Port Jefferson.
+I haven't dug hard clams in probably-the last time, I dug hard clams was in Port Jefferson.
 That was a while ago.
-I have to think about that, probably ten years ago.

-NS: Let us talk about some more about the ocean.
+I'd have to think about that, probably ten years ago.
+NS: Let's talk some more about the ocean.
 How far out you do go and how long does it take you to get there?

 BT: Right now, I'm fishing in state waters.
-I stay inside the three miles.
+I stay inside of three miles.
 So, I don't go out very far, but I travel east and west.
 Right now, my boat is in Moriches.
-Sometimes back in August, I was fishing off Bridgehampton and down in Montauk.
+Sometimes back in August, I was fishing off of Bridgehampton, down by Montauk.
 So, I would have a long ride.
-I would come to the boat at 2:30 a.m. and it takes me an hour and a half to get rows going before I even started fishing.
-So, I travel a little bit.
+I would come to the boat at 2:30 in the morning, and it'd take me an hour and a half to get rows going before I even started fishing.
+I travel a little bit.
 But for the most part it's a half hour, forty-five-minute ride to the nets, sometimes an hour.